kubowania/Predictive-Text-Search-Bar/README.md

 * Research Prefix Tries
 * Reproduce my challenge in a seperate file called test.js
 * Use a test array, a mixed up array of Country names, based off the API i was using previously.
-This was done to avoid making api requests for the time being and ficus on solving the problem.
+This was done to avoid making api requests for the time being and focus on solving the problem.
 * Manage to use prefix trie logic to arrange array in alphabetical order. - done.
 * Managed to search array for an exact matched word.
 If the word is in the array, the console.log will print 'true'.- done.
 * Try to get array to filter down as we KeyUp each letter of the chosen search term. - not done.